dotnet/linker/docs/design/redundant-suppressions.md

 # Redundant Warning Suppression Detection

 Dynamic reflection patterns pose a serious challenge to the linker trimming capabilities.
-The tool is able to infer simple reflection patterns; but there still cases which the tool will not be able to reason about.
+The tool is able to infer simple reflection patterns; but there are still cases which the tool will not be able to reason about.
 When the linker fails to recognize a certain pattern, a warning appears informing the user that the trimming process may break the functionality of the app.

 There are cases where the developer is confident about the safety of a given pattern, but the linker is unable to reason about it and still produces a warning.
 The developer may use warning suppression to silence the warning.
-An example of such pattern may be using methods from a private class using reflection.
+An example of such pattern may be using methods from a class using reflection.
 ```csharp
     [DynamicDependency(DynamicallyAccessedMemberTypes.PublicMethods, typeof(NameProvider))]
     public void Test()